Close Modal

 © Merlijn Doomernik

 Ian Buruma was born in the Netherlands.
 He studied Chinese at Leiden University and cinema at Nihon University, Tokyo.
 He has lived and worked in Tokyo, Hong Kong, London, and New York.
-He is a regular contributor to Harper’s and The New Yorker and writes monthly columns for Project Syndicate and Bloomberg.
+He is a regular contributor to Harper’s and The New Yorker and writes monthly columns for Project Syndicate.
 He is a professor at Bard College and lives in New York City.
 View titles by Ian Buruma

 Table of Contents